descope/.github/profile/README.md

 ## 🖥️ Client SDKs

-Descope Client SDKs are used to create and manage authentication flows and session management.
+Descope Client SDKs are used to create and manage authentication flows, management widgets, and session management.
 They are especially useful when integrating Descope into your client application.

 - **[React](https://github.com/descope/react-sdk)**
 - **[NextJS](https://github.com/descope/descope-next-js)**